Rough Riders: Return home

 On August 14, the Rough Riders landed at Montauk Point on Long Island, New York.
 There, they met up with the other four companies that had been left behind in Tampa.
 Colonel Roosevelt made note of how very many of the men who were left behind felt guilty for not serving in Cuba with the others.
 However, he also stated that "those who stayed had done their duty precisely as did those who went, for the question of glory was not to be considered in comparison to the faithful performance of whatever was ordered."
-During the first portion of the month that the men stayed in Montauk, they received hospital care.
+During the first portion of the month that the men stayed in Montauk, they received hospital care, especially from nurses like Sister Regina Purtell, who was so competent and beloved by the men that she became friends with Teddy Roosevelt and later cared for him personally when he was hospitalized.
 Many of the men were stricken with malarial fever (described at the time as "Cuban fever") and died in Cuba, while some were brought back to the United States on board the ship in makeshift quarantine.
 "One of the distressing features of the Malaria which had been ravaging the troops was that it was recurrent and persistent.
 Some of the men died after reaching home, and many were very sick."
 Aside from malaria, there were cases of yellow fever, dysentery, and other illnesses.
 Many of the men suffered from general exhaustion and were in poor condition upon returning home, some 20 pounds lighter.
 Everyone received fresh food and most were nourished back to their normal health.